WHAT IS OVERALL EQUIPMENT EFFECTIVENESS?

 If a line is run for one 8-hour shift with two 15-minute breaks and one 30-minute lunch, then the planned production time is 7 hours (determined from 8 hours – 15-minute break – 15-minute break – 30-minute lunch).
 If during the production run, there are 25 downtime events totaling 45 minutes of downtime, then the runtime is 6 hours, 15 minutes (derived from 7 hours of scheduled time – 45 minutes).
 The OEE Availability equals 89%, calculated from actual runtime divided by the scheduled runtime, or 6 hours, 15 minutes divided by 7 hours.

-OEE Performance is the ratio between the actual number of units started (not the number that have been produced) and the number of units that theoretically can be processed based on the standard rate.
+OEE Performance is the ratio between the actual number of units started (not the number that has been produced) and the number of units that theoretically can be processed based on the standard rate.
 The standard rate is the rate the equipment is designed for.
-Performance is not based on the number of units produced, but, on what the line was designed to process over a given period of time.
+OEE Performance is not based on the number of units produced, but, on what the line was designed to process over a given period of time.
+If equipment is running slower than what it is capable of, then it is not as efficient as it could be and is reflected in OEE Performance.

 If a work cell is designed to process 10 units per minute, we can calculate the theoretical amount of units it can process in a given amount of time.
 Using the 6 hours, 15 minutes of actual runtime from the above example, a total of 3750 units would be processed (or started).
 Calculated from taking 6 hours, 15 minutes (375 minutes) times 10 units per minute.
 If the actual number of units processed is 3000, then OEE Performance is 80% (calculated by 3000 / 3750).